jasonmm/compojure-wiki/Destructuring-Syntax.md

             "'y' is \"" y "\"\n"
             "The request URI was \"" u "\"\n"
             "The request method was \"" rm "\""))

+; Output for "GET /foobar?x=foo&y=bar"
+; 'x' is "foo" 'y' is "bar" The request URI was "/foobar" The request method was ":get"
 ```